fdzr/lscdiscovery/README.md

     vocabularies according to their degree of change between C1 and C2.

-The participants will be asked to rank the set of content words (N, V, A) in the lemma vocab- ulary intersection of C1 and C2 according to their degree of semantic change between C1 to C2.
+The participants will be asked to rank the set of content words (N, V, A) in the lemma vocabulary intersection of C1 and C2 according to their degree of semantic change between C1 to C2.
 The true degree of semantic change of a target word w will be given by the Jensen-Shannon distance (Donoso & Sanchez, 2017; Lin, 1991) between w’s word sense frequency distributions in C1 and C2 (cf. Schlechtweg, McGillivray, Hengchen, Dubossarsky, & Tahmasebi, 2020).